python/cpython/Doc/library/glob.rst

    .. versionadded:: 3.4

-For example, consider a directory containing only the following files:
+For example, consider a directory containing the following files:
-:file:`1.gif`, :file:`2.txt`, and :file:`card.gif`.  :func:`glob` will produce
+:file:`1.gif`, :file:`2.txt`, :file:`card.gif` and a subdirectory :file:`sub`
-the following results.
+which contains only the file :file:`3.txt`.  :func:`glob` will produce the following results.
 Notice how any leading components of the path are preserved. ::